shantanushinde99/AI-Powered-Blood-Disease-Detection-/README.markdown

 - Recommendations (treatments, diet plan, precautions, etc.)

 ### 3. Recommendation System
 All recommendations (treatments, medical suggestions, 7-day diet plan, and precautions) are generated using **Gemini 2.0 Flash**.
+Use Your Gemini API Key

 ## Project Structure
 ```